uvsingh01/find-github-users/README.md

  Web API is a programming interface/application type that provides communication or interaction between software applications.
  Web API is often used to provide an interface for websites and client applications to have data access.
- Here i used async awiat to handle promise and learned about how to retrive the data from api and render on UI.
+ Here i used async await to handle promise and learned about how to retrive the data from api and render on UI.

  ## Technologies Used